 Questions Concerning Adult Children and Your Will

 For parents, creating a will and other estate planning documents can help to ensure your children benefit from the assets you worked hard to accumulate over the course of your life.
 However, advance planning matters are rarely simple.
 If you have more than one adult child, there may be numerous factors to consider.
-The following highlights common questions clients ask our Bronx & New Rochelle estate planning attorneys:
+The following highlights common questions clients ask our Bronx & Westchester estate planning attorneys:

 Should My Adult Children All Inherit Equally?